AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     ]
     ```
     - `revert`: Revert to the target design before executing the extrude actions.

+#### **(to-do)** Randomized Construction
+Randomized construction of new designs by sampling existing designs in Fusion 360 Gallery, in support of generations of semi-synthetic data.
+- `get_distributions(data_dir, filter)`: gets a list of distributions from the provided dataset.
+    - `data_dir`: the local directory where the human designs are saved.
+    - `filter` (optional): a boolean to whether exclude test file data or not.
+The default value is `True`.
+    - Returns a list of distributions in the following format:
+    ```
+    {"faces": NUM_FACES_DISTRIBUTION, "extrusions": NUM_EXTRUSIONS_DISTRIBUTION, ...}
+    ```
+    - Currently we support the following distributions:
+        - `sketch_plane`: the starting sketch place distribution
+        - `faces`: the number of faces distribution
+        - `extrusions`: the number of extrusions distribution
+        - `sequences`: the length of sequences distribution
+        - `curves`: the number of curves distribution
+        - `bodies`: the number of bodies distribution
+        - `sketch_areas`: the sketch areas distribution
+        - `profile_areas`: the profile areas distribution
+- `distribution_sampling(distributions, parameters)`: samples distribution-matching parameters for one design from the distributions.
+    - `distributions`: is the list of the distributions returned by `get_distributions()`.
+    - `parameters`(optional): a list of parameters to be sampled, e.g. `['faces', 'extrusions']`.
+        - If not specified, the whole list is taken.
+    - Returns a list of values w.r.t. the input parameters, e.g. `{"faces": 4, "extrusions": 2}`.
+- `sample_design(data_dir)`: Randomly samples a json file from the given dataset.
+    - Returns the name and the json data of the sampled json file
+- `sample_sketch(json_file, sampling_type, area_distribution)`: Samples one sketch from the provided design.
+    - `json_file`: is the name of the provide json file.
+    - `sampling_type`: a string with the values defining the type of sampling:
+        - `random`: returns a sketch randomly sampled from all the sketches in the design.
+        - `deterministic`: returns the largest sketch in the design.
+        - `distributive`: returns a sketch that its area is in the distribution of the provided dataset.
+    - `area_distribution`: is the sketch areas distribution returned by `get_distributions()`.
+Only required in the `distributive` sampling type.
+    - Returns the `sketch_name` to be constructed.
+- `sample_profiles(sketch_name, max_number_profiles, sampling_type, area_distribution)`: Samples profiles from the provided sketch.
+    - `sketch_name`: is the string name of the provided sketch.
+    - `max_number_profiles`: an integer indicating the maximum number of profiles to be sampled.
+If the value is more than the number of profiles in the sketch, the value switches to the number of profiles in the sketch.
+    - `sampling_type`: a string with the values defining the type of sampling:
+        - `random`: returns profiles randomly sampled from the sketch.
+        - `deterministic`: returns profiles that are larger than the average profiles in the sketch.
+        - `distributive`: returns profiles that the areas are in the distribution of the provided dataset.
+    - `area_distribution`: is the profile areas distribution returned by `get_distributions()`.
+Only required in the `distributive` sampling type.
+    - Returns the `profile_id`(s) to be extruded.

 #### Export
 Export the existing design in a number of formats.